 Preheat oven to 450 degrees.

 In a large mixing bowl, combine flour, baking powder, baking soda and salt.
-Using your fingertips, rub butter into dry ingredients until mixture looks like crumbs.
+Using your fingertips, crumble butter into dry ingredients until mixture looks like crumbs.
 Add the milk.
 Add the parmesan and thyme.
 Stir just until the dough comes together.
 The dough will be very sticky.
 DO NOT OVER MIX.
 OVERWORKING BISCUIT DOUGH MAKES YOUR BISCUITS HARD.

 Turn dough onto floured surface, dust top with flour and gently shape into a ball, mold dough gently.
 Kneading it into a circle about 4-5 times. * DO NOT OVER WORK THE DOUGH.

 Place biscuits on baking sheet so that they just touch about 1/2 inch.
-Reform scrap dough, working it as little as possible and continue cutting.
+Reform the remaining dough, working it back into a circle, gently and continue cutting.

 Bake until biscuits are light golden brown on top, about 15 to 20 minutes.
 Enjoy and Set the Table with Love.